linqs/embar-mlj21/README.md

 This repo contains the code and data for the paper "A Comparison of Statistical Relational Learning and Graph Neural Networks for Aggregate Graph Queries".

-To run the experiments, download the data from https://linqs-data.soe.ucsc.edu/public/embar-mlj21.zip.
+To run the experiments, create a directory called data and download the zip file from https://linqs-data.soe.ucsc.edu/public/embar-mlj21.zip.
 Unzip the files in the data directory

 Compile the PSL marginal code to generate the jar file.